Hoang-Long2012/pipeline-toolkit/README.md

 `Stack` is a simple LIFO stack container with optional capacity limits.

-It supports common stack operations such as pushing, retrieving and removing items, with dedicated exceptions for overflow and underflow conditions.
+It supports common stack operations such as pushing, retrieving, peeking, and removing items, with dedicated exceptions for overflow and underflow conditions.

 Import it directly from its submodule: